 \subsection{Calibration}

 The dataset uses 10 different colonoscopes and 8 different gastroscopes.
-The calibration sequences for all the colonoscopes and gastroscopes where acquired in a single session using a Lambertian pattern~\footnote{Pattern obtained from \url{calib.io]}}.

-Figure \ref{im:calib_staff} displays an example of the calibration videos, and the pattern.
-The Lambertian calibration pattern correspond to an array of circles pattern from the Vicalib~\cite{Vicalib} library.
+The calibration sequences for all the colonoscopes and gastroscopes where acquired in a single session using a Lambertian pattern (obtained from \url{calib.io}).
+Figure \ref{im:calib_staff} shows two frames of the calibration videos imaging the calibration pattern.
+The Lambertian pattern corresponds to an array of circles from the Vicalib~\cite{Vicalib} library.
 The physical size of the pattern used is $5,61\times9,82$\,cm.